Council must invite written tenders where the contractual arrangement is expected to be worth $220,000.00 (inclusive of GST) or more.

 Following the decision to award a contract to a tenderer, the appointment will be formalised and the appropriate written documentation will be executed as soon as possible.

-The contract must be executed by the relevant delegated authority of both Contractor and Council.
+The contract must be executed by the relevant delegated authority of both tenderer and Council.

 As soon as possible after the final decision has been made, unsuccessful tenderers will be advised of the outcome of the tender.